muhammadwaheedaree/typescript-node-projects/project00_calculator/README.md

-# TypeScript Calculator
+# Simple Calculator in Typescript

-A calculator with a CLI using Inquirer.
+A simple calculator using Inquirer for CLI.

 ## Usage